Pediatric Dentistry and Sedation

 Sedation is endorsed by the American Dental Association and is an effective way to make many patients comfortable during their dental visit.
 Before using a sedative or anesthetic, it is important to tell your dentist about any medications or medical treatments the patient is receiving.

 “Laughing gas” is often used as a conscious sedative during dental treatment.
 The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
 Because it is a mild sedative, patients are still conscious and can talk to their dentist during their visit.
-After treatment, the nitrous is turned off and oxygen is administered for 5-10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea.
 We will provide you with pre-and post-sedation instructions.

 If you have any other questions or would like to make an appointment or arrange a consultation, call (858) 755-4223 or request an appointment online.